 The Supplementary Material presents a series of additional simulations.
-These include the results of a simulation to evaluate the robustness of our method to misspecification of the population disease rate, where we found a surprising robustness to disease rate misspecification.
-Additionally, there are simulations to examine the robustness of our method to violations of the gene-environment independence assumption.
-Those simulation studies show that there will be bias in the estimate of gene-environment interaction parameters for the specific single nucleotide polymorphisms under violation of gene-environment independence, but average mean square error for parameter estimates across all the different single nucleotide polymorphisms could be still substantially lower than that obtained from prospective logistic regression analysis.
-We also show there how to remove this bias when G and E are independent conditional on a discrete stratification variable.
-Mukherjee & Chatterjee (2008) and Chen et al. (2009) show how to use empirical-Bayes methods to provide additional robustness to violations of the gene-environment independence assumption.
+These include the results of a simulation to evaluate the robustness of our method with respect to misspecification of the population disease rate; we found a surprising robustness with respect to disease rate misspecification.
+Additionally, we performed simulations to examine the robustness of our method with respect to violations of the gene-environment independence assumption.
+Those simulation studies show that there will be bias in the estimates of gene-environment interaction parameters for the specific single nucleotide polymorphisms that violate gene-environment independence, but the average mean squared error for parameter estimates across all the different single nucleotide polymorphisms could still be substantially lower than that obtained from prospective logistic